puneetkg/puneetkg.github.io/_posts/2022-01-23-datanalaysisreadthedata.md

 # concat the list into data-frame
 df_concat = pd.concat(chunk_list)
 ```
+Once you have read all the chunks, merge them together to use the dataset.
+Note that **df_chunk** is not a data-frame but an object for further operation in the next step

 OR

-2. You can read first n lines from the dataframe and use them for an initial analysis , by passing value to the 'nrows' parameter
+b.
+You can read first n lines from the dataframe and use them for an initial analysis , by passing value to the 'nrows' parameter

 ```
 import pandas as pd